dharmit/ccp-openshift/README.md

     	"insecure-registries": ["x.x.x.x:5000"]
     }

-Dont forget to restart the docker daemon.
+And restart the docker daemon.

 Now set the environment variable to allow the pipeline to be able to pick up on the registry as follows